-Contacting Chambers: Parties may only jointly email Chambers.
-The email shall briefly describe the parties' conferral efforts and the disputes at issue.
+Contacting Chambers: Parties may only contact Chambers via joint email to Chambers.
+The email shall briefly describe the parties' conferral efforts, the disputes at issue, and offer three proposed dates/times for a videoconference hearing.
+If either party prefers an in-person conference they shall so indicate in the email.